Recipe: Creamy Spring Vegetable Gratin with Grana Padano

 Creamy Spring Vegetable Gratin with Grana Padano

-Preheat the oven to 400°F. Lightly grease the baking dish with olive oil.
+Preheat the oven to 400°F. Lightly grease a 9x13-inch baking dish with olive oil.

 Using a mandoline or very sharp knife, cut the fennel bulb into thin slices.
 (Note: I aim for about 1/8-inch thick slices.
 A mandoline or food processor is almost mandatory for this.)
 Cut each leek in half lengthwise and rinse to remove any grit; pat dry.
 Slice the leek halves into 1-inch-wide half moons and separate each layer.
 Slice the potatoes as thin as the fennel (just use the same setting on the mandoline or food processor), and toss all these vegetables into your largest bowl with the onion and garlic.